Crazy-Ryan/StudentManagementWithSpring/README.md

 ## How to use it

-The Http request for different functions have been listed as follows
+The demo Http request for different functions have been listed as follows

 1. Add a new student